geoffder/dometyl-keyboard/README.md

   heatset inserts for mounting. ![BK shield side-view](images/bk_shield_demo_side_view.png) ![BK shield under-view](images/bk_shield_demo_under_view.png)
+  If you would like to use this mounting method rather than one of the trays, and you don't want get PCBs made, there is an [stl](things/holders/bastardkb/printable_shield.stl) available which you can print and solder your components around / glue to.

 ## Troubleshooting
 Now and then, when you attempt to render a model, part of it will disappear.